 Preparedness is a continuous cycle of planning, organizing, training, equipping, exercising, evaluating, and taking corrective action.
-Preparedness involves activities that will improve the tempo and coordination of the response to an emergency.
-The Planning Process in Preparedness consists of developing objectives, implementing tasks to meet those objectives, determining available resources, and creating a timeline to complete the plan.
+Preparedness involves activities that will improve the operability, interoperability, continuity, and coordination of the response to an emergency.
+The planning process in preparedness consists of developing objectives, implementing tasks to meet those objectives, determining available resources, and creating a timeline to complete the plan.
 Training and exercising are the cornerstones of preparedness, focusing on readiness to respond to all-hazards incidents and emergencies.
 From tabletop activities to full-scale simulations of disaster situations involving all agencies, disaster preparedness exercises are conducted to validate proposed plans, policies, procedures, capabilities, and coordination activities.
 Overall, resiliency is the key to preventing, withstanding, and recovering from the impacts of natural disasters that affect communities.